youwen5/blog/src/posts/2024-05-25-haskell-blog.md

 I'll be writing about computers, code, math, video games, and whatever else here.

+> A monad is just a monoid in the category of endofunctors, what's the problem?

 ## haskell?

 This entire blog is generated with [hakyll](https://jaspervdj.be/hakyll/).
 It's